sailorfe/ephem/docs/30-electional-examples.md

 $ ephem cal 2026 9
 ```

-In September 2026, Venus (planet of love [~~was destroyed by global warming~~](https://www.youtube.com/watch?v=qooWnw5rEcI)) ingresses from Libra (its domicile) into Scorpio (its detriment) on Sept.
+In September 2026, Venus ([planet of love](https://www.youtube.com/watch?v=qooWnw5rEcI)) ingresses from Libra (its domicile) into Scorpio (its detriment) on Sept.
 11. Running `ephem cal 2026 10` shows that it will actually turn retrograde on Oct.
 4, re-entering Libra on Oct.
 26 before stationing direct on Nov.
 15. It's up to you whether Venus' condition by sign matters to you more than its direction.

 For the sake of this example, let's say you're looking at November 15-17 for the very end of warm daytime weather and to catch the Moon in Aquarius trining Venus in Libra.
 Venus is late enough in Libra that it doesn't oppose Saturn in Aries... but you run the risk of Jupiter opposing the Moon and forming a T-square with the Sun since they're all in fixed signs.
 Oh no. You can probably go back to early September or jump all the way to December to avoid the Sun-Jupiter square of late Scorpio season, but then it wouldn't be a good outdoor wedding, would it?
 So we've narrowed it down to Sept.
 5 for a different air Moon-Venus trine, and added Mars fallen in Cancer to minimize conflict.
 Here you can just run